grz0zrg/fas/README.md

 1. from the filename, the filename should contain a specific pattern which indicate the sample pitch such as `A#4` or an exact frequency between "#" character such as `flute_#440#.wav`
 2. with Yin pitch detection algorithm, this method work ok most of the time but can be inaccurate, depend on the sample content and yin parameters which are actually fixed right now, only awailable when compiled with `WITH_AUBIO`

-Grains are smoothed in / out automatically to avoid crackles.

 ### Effects

 This synthesizer support unlimited (user-defined maximum at compile time) number of effects chain per channels with bypass support, all effects (phaser, comb, reverb, delay...) come from the Soundpipe library which is thus required for effects usage.